adlnet/xAPI-Spec/xAPI.md

 * The Client MAY send multiple Statements where some or all have attachments if using "POST".
 * The Client MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
-* The Client SHOULD NOT use SHA-224 to populate the "sha2" property: a minimum key size of 256 bits is recommended.
+* The Client SHOULD use SHA-256, SHA-384, or SHA-512  to populate the "sha2" property.

 ###### Example